 It’s a new year, and that means it’s time for payroll administrators to get up to date on the latest changes to 401(k) match limits.
 Much remains the same, but there’s a few key updates you’ll need to take notice of.

-In 2021, your employees’ contribution limits for their 401(k) will remain $19,500.
-However, the total annual contribution amount (employee plus employer contribution) will rise from $57,000 to $58,000 100% of the employee’s salary if they make less than that.
+In 2023, your employees’ contribution limits for their 401(k) will increase to $22,500, up from $20,500 for 2022.
+And the total annual contribution amount (employee plus employer contribution) will increase to $66,000 from $61,000 in 2022.
 Most companies typically offer 3-6% in matching funds, but there is no limit to the amount an employer can contribute as long as the annual cap isn’t reached.

 401(k) Contribution Limits